thymol/thymol-node-server/README.md

 Configuration
 -------------

-The config files is in config/server-config.js.
+There is a single configuration file config/server-config.js.
 Change the value of "thymolNode" to point to your copy of thymol-node.js, and change "templateRoot" to the path to your template directory.
 <i>The default config file values assume that you have cloned the thymol.js project as "thymol" in the same project root directory as thymol-node-server.</i>

 Execution